hawic2t/hawic2t/README.md

 - 👩‍🎓: Currently studying a Certificate III in ICT: Cyber security, governance, risk and compliance, ICT consulting, networking, programming (Python) and system admin.

-- 🫡: In my free time, I love to continue learning, sharing and growing in the CS community by volunteering as a mentor for Australian Women in Security Network (AWSN), pitching in for cyber events and seminars, meet ups and  reading and listening to podcast about industry trends and participating in CTFs.
+- 🫡: In my free time, I love to continue learning, sharing and growing in the CS community by volunteering as a mentor for Australian Women in Security Network (AWSN), pitching in for cyber events and seminars and meet ups both as an attendee and a guest speaker.
+As well as  reading and listening to podcasts about the latest industry trends and participating in CTFs.

 - 🇺🇸: I'm also an active member with the National CyberSecurity Alliance for Cyber security awareness month and Data Privacy week and other US based cyber security organisations.